ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     answers: {
       a: "Creates a hard link to a file",
       b: "Shows the file sizes in a human readable format",
-      c: "Shows the help page"
+      c: "Shows the help page",
       d: "Recursively lists directories"
     },
     correctAnswer: "b"